crawl/crawl/crawl-ref/docs/crawl_manual.rst

   are highly adapted to all spellcasting in general, and to hexes and charms in particular.
 They are a bit better at evoking things than most other Draconians.
-They can breathe dispelling energy which strips those it hits of their enchantments, and are naturally more resistant to hostile enchantments than other draconians.
+They can breathe dispelling energy which strips those it hits of their enchantments, and are naturally stronger-willed than other draconians.

 Pale Draconians
   are better at air and fire magic, and have no deficiencies in other schools.